plume-lib/merging/README.md

 # merge-tools

 This project contains git merge drivers and git merge tools.
+(See the end of this document for definitions of "merge drive" and "merge tool".)
+The merge drivers first call `git merge-file`, then resolve some conflicts left by git.

-Currently some only work on Java files, and some are more general.
+Currently some of the mergers only work on Java files, and some are more general.

 Currently they are relatively slow:  about 1/3 second per Java file that was modified in both versions to be merged.
 Most merges involve few Java files that